larsks/actiontec-utils/README.md

 # ActionTec Utilities

-This is collection of tools for interacting with your ActionTec MI424WR (Verizon FIOS) modem via the command line.
+This is collection of tools for interacting with your ActionTec MI424WR (Verizon FIOS) router via the command line.

 **NOTE**: Only the `conf` and `exec` subcommands are fully implemented at this time.